cloudscale-ch/k8test/README.md

 ## Requirements

-To use k8test, you need a recent Python 3 release, Linux/macOS, and an API token for cloudscale.ch
+To use k8test, you need git, a recent Python 3 release, Linux/macOS, and an API token for cloudscale.ch.

 ## Installation